-Following the hugely popular adaptation of Atwood's feminist dystopian novel The Handmaid's Tale for American streaming service Hulu, and the subsequent announcement that the show would be arriving on Channel 4 this May – and the news that the author would be talking at the Southbank Centre later in they year – Netflix has jumped on to the Atwood bandwagon with the announcement of its own miniseries based on Atwood's 1996 novel Alias Grace.
+Following the huge success of the adaptation of Atwood's feminist dystopian novel The Handmaid's Tale on the American streaming service Hulu, and its subsequent arrival on Channel 4, Netflix has jumped on to the Atwood bandwagon with the announcement of its own miniseries based on Atwood's 1996 novel Alias Grace.

 |Where||UK Netflix | MAP|